-On January 9, 2020, the Company amended each of the lease agreements for its corporate headquarters (the "Amendment") to lease an additional 39,744 square feet for general office use and an additional 11,735 square feet for operational use.
+On January 9, 2020, the Company amended each of the lease agreements for its corporate headquarters (the "Amendment") to lease an additional 39,744 square feet for general office use and an additional 11,735 square feet for operational use (the "Extension Premises").
 The Amendment also extended each of the existing lease terms from December 2021 to December 2026, with an option to extend for one additional period of five years.
-Under the Amendment, the landlord will contribute \$3.4 million towards the Company's leasehold improvements.
+Under the Amendment, the landlord will contribute up to \$3.4 million towards the Company's leasehold improvements.
 The Amendment provides for annual base rent for the premises of approximately \$1.9 million for the first year of the lease.
 Thereafter, the annual base rent will increase at an average of 2.5% each year until the end of the term.
 The Company is also obligated to pay the landlord certain costs, taxes, and operating expenses, subject to certain exclusions.
+On June 2, 2020, the Company further amended each of the lease agreements (the "Second Amendment").
+The changes provided by the Second Amendment include (i) extending each of the existing lease terms for an additional year through December 31, 2027, (ii) delaying to October 23, 2020 the commencement of the Company's occupation of the Extension Premises, and (iii) extending to December 23, 2021 the Company's ability to utilize the contribution from the landlord toward the Company's work on improvements of the premises.
+The Second Amendment provides for annual base rent of approximately \$2.0 million for the additional lease year and postpones the Company's obligation to pay rent for the Extension Premises until October 23, 2020.

-The Company's lease agreements, including as amended by the Amendment, include payment escalations, rent holidays, and other lease incentives, which are accrued or deferred as appropriate such that rent expense for each lease is recognized on a straight-line basis over the respective lease terms, recording deferred rent for rent expense incurred but not yet paid.
-The Company recorded rent expense of \$0.5 million and \$0.3 million in each of the fiscal three months ended March 31, 2020 and March 30, 2019, respectively.
+The Company's lease agreements, as amended, include payment escalations, rent holidays, and other lease incentives, which are accrued or deferred as appropriate such that rent expense for each lease is recognized on a straight-line basis over the respective lease terms, recording deferred rent for rent expense incurred but not yet paid.
+The Company recorded rent expense of \$0.5 million and \$0.3 million in each of the fiscal three months ended June 30, 2020 and June 29, 2019, respectively.
+The Company recorded rent expense of \$1.0 million and \$0.6 million in each of the fiscal six months ended June 30, 2020 and June 29, 2019, respectively.
+Costs incurred by the Company for tenant improvements but not yet reimbursed by the landlord are presented on the accompanying consolidated balance sheets as a tenant receivable within prepaid expenses and other current assets.
+As of June 30, 2020, the Company had a tenant receivable of \$0.2 million.

-Future minimum lease payments under operating leases as of March 31, 2020 are as follows (in thousands):
+Future minimum lease payments under operating leases as of June 30, 2020 are as follows (in thousands):